ChainAgnostic/CAIPs/CAIPs/caip-25.md

 Respondent SHOULD ignore and drop from its response any properties not defined in this document or in another CAIP document extending this protocol which the respondent has implemented in its entirety; similarly, the `requiredScopes`, `optionalScopes`, and `sessionScopes` arrays returned by the respondent SHOULD contain only valid [CAIP-217][] objects, and properties not defined in [CAIP-217][] SHOULD also be dropped from each of those objects.

-Requesting applications are expected to persist all of these returned properties in the session object identified by the `sessionId`.
+Requesting applications are expected to persist all of these returned properties in the session object identified by the `sessionId`, if present in the success response.

+In the case that the wallet does not send a `sessionId` in its success response

 ### Response